Facebook is banned in China. Google is also banned. But Airbnb isn’t.

 Why China?
 So, Chinese travelers are the biggest spender on international tourism.
 It’s at this point double or triple that of the United States or Germany, which is number 2 or 3 respectively.
 So it’s a huge outbound market.
 So that alone is a reason to prioritize it.” - Nate Blecharczyk

 Nate Blecharczyk is the Chairman of Airbnb China, and he’s a critical part of this story.
 When he says “outbound market,” he means Chinese tourists staying at Airbnb’s while abroad.

 But there’s a second critical piece to Airbnb’s China strategy:

 The second part though is, you know, this is a marketplace network effects business, and so actually more than 50% of our travelers going to destinations in Asia are coming from China.
 And so by attracting Chinese guests from China, we’re actually helping to grow our business in Japan, in Thailand, throughout Asia. - Nate Blecharczyk

 Other tech companies can afford to cut ties with China if they don’t have as strong of a global network effect.
 But losing China may cause Airbnb hosts in Japan or Thailand to switch to a competing service, which could cause a domino effect.
 When a user decides to list their home on Airbnb, they want to be sure that any traveler, no matter what country they're coming from, can book a reservation without any issues.
 And that’s why China is so critical.

 Since 2016, Airbnb has told users that it shares information with Chinese authorities.
-Phone numbers, email addresses, and in-app messages are all made available to the government when you check into a Chinese Airbnb, but this doesn’t really surprise me.
+Phone numbers, email addresses, and in-app messages are all made available to the government when you check into a Chinese Airbnb, but this doesn’t come as a surprise.